killhamster/drilfiction/README.md

 # Drilfiction.txt: a very stupid twitter bot.

-Tested on macOS macOS 10.14 (18A391).
+Tested on macOS 10.14 (18A391).
 Might work on other OSes.
-Written on latest Python 3 and licensed under GPLv3.
+Written in Python 3 and licensed under GPLv3.
 Based on Pynsufferable: https://github.com/adwareboi/pynsufferable-twitter-bot

 A living proof of the bot (: [drilfiction](https://twitter.com/drilfiction)